 Other issuers haven't done away with foreign transaction fees entirely, but deleted them from specific cards.
 For example, Chase has been steadily increasing its number of offerings, boasting 13 cards that don't charge these fees.

 Travelers are also benefiting from the adoption of credit cards using EMV technology, named for Europay, MasterCard and Visa.
-EMV-enabled credit cards have an embedded microprocessor chip instead of a magnetic stripe and are used widely overseas.
-To promote the cards among frequent travelers, a number of U.S. issuers are offering EMV-enabled cards that waive all foreign transaction fees.
+EMV-enabled credit cards have an embedded microprocessor chip in addition to a magnetic stripe and are used widely overseas.
+To promote the cards' use among frequent travelers, a number of U.S. issuers are offering EMV-enabled cards that waive all foreign transaction fees.